Questions and answers about veganism

 Here is also an excerpt from a recent 5 year study about the environmental impact of food production.

+“Most strikingly, impacts of the lowest-impact animal products typically exceed those of vegetable substitutes, providing new evidence for the importance of dietary change.
+Cumulatively, our findings support an approach where producers monitor their own impacts, flexibly meet environmental targets by choosing from multiple practices, and communicate their impacts to consumers.
 Today, and probably into the future, dietary change can deliver environmental benefits on a scale not achievable by producers.
 Moving from current diets to a diet that excludes animal products (table S13) (35) has transformative potential, reducing foods land use by 3.1 (2.8 to 3.3) billion ha (a 76% reduction), including a 19% reduction in arable land; foods GHG emissions by 6.6(5.5 to 7.4) billion metric tons of CO2 eq (a 49% reduction); acidification by 50% (45 to 54%); eutrophication by 49% (37 to 56%); and scarcity-weighted freshwater withdrawals by 19% (−5 to 32%) for a 2010 reference year.”

-What about the history of veganism, have we not always eaten meat?
+What about the history of veganism?
+Have we not always eaten meat?

 Part 1: Vegans in ancient times